Apostolic Nunciature to Egypt

 The Apostolic Nunciature to Egypt is an ecclesiastical office of the Catholic Church in Egypt.
 It is a diplomatic post of the Holy See, whose representative is called the Apostolic Nuncio with the rank of an ambassador.
+The Apostolic Nuncio to Egypt is usually also the Apostolic Delegate to the Arab League and Apostolic Nuncio to Oman upon his appointment to said nations.